beyarkay/masters-thesis/src/03_lit_review.md

 (which they named the "lattice" Viterbi Algorithm) to efficiently evaluate the log-likelihood of the thousands of HMMs.

-The inference and prediction times for neural network based methods do not tend to grow linearly with the number of classes being predicted.
-This is due to their internal architecture being able to support multi-class classification.
-This fact has lead to more neural network based approaches being used in recent years.

 # Vision- and WiFi-based Gesture Recognition \label{sec:03-vision-and-wifi-based-gesture-recognition}

-This section focuses on non-glove based gesture recognition, which resolves to just two categories: vision-based (using visible light and depth data), and WiFi-based (using the effect the human body has on diagnostic information collected in WiFi networks).
+This section focuses on non-glove-based gesture recognition, which resolves to just two categories: vision-based (using visible light and depth data), and WiFi-based (using the effect the human body has on diagnostic information collected in WiFi networks).
 This section will not be as detailed as Section
 \ref{glove-based-gesture-recognition}, due to the focus of the thesis being glove-based systems.
 There is a wealth of research in these two fields, with recent review papers of WiFi-based systems citing between 100 and 150 papers
+\footnote{\cite{maWiFiSensingChannel2020,
-\footnote{\cite{maWiFiSensingChannel2020, hussainReviewCategorizationTechniques2020, wangCSIbasedHumanSensing2021, maSurveyWiFiBased2016}}.
-Recent reviews of
+hussainReviewCategorizationTechniques2020, wangCSIbasedHumanSensing2021,
-vision-based systems cited between 100 and 270 papers
+maSurveyWiFiBased2016}}.
+Recent reviews of vision-based systems cited between 100 and 270 papers \footnote{\cite{rautarayVisionBasedHand2015,
-\footnote{\cite{rautarayVisionBasedHand2015, cheokReviewHandGesture2019, oudahHandGestureRecognition2020}}.
-While the number of papers cited is not a precise measure of the size of the field, is does provide an approximation.
+cheokReviewHandGesture2019, oudahHandGestureRecognition2020}}.
+While the number
+of papers cited is not a precise measure of the size of the field, is does provide an approximation.
 The interested reader is directed towards those reviews for a more detailed treatment of the material.

 **How vision-based systems work** Vision-based systems collect visual data using video cameras and more recently, depth information, either using